0chain/zboxcli/README.md

     Global Flags:
-        --config string   config file (default is $HOME/.zcn/nodes.yaml) --wallet string   wallet file (default is $HOME/.zcn/wallet.txt) As you can see the newallocation command takes allocationFileName where the allocation information is stored locally, data and parity are used for redundancy factor, size is self-explanatory.
+        --config string   config file (default is $HOME/.zcn/nodes.yaml) --wallet string   wallet file (default is $HOME/.zcn/wallet.txt) As you can see the newallocation command takes allocationFileName where the volume information is stored locally.
 All the parameters have default values.
+With more data shards, you can upload or download files faster.
+With more parity shards, you have higher availability.

 #### newallocation.
 Create a new allocation with default values.
+If you have not registered a wallet, it will automatically create a wallet.
 Command

     ./zbox newallocation